-SETUP: Two suited decks, each with different colored backs, to replace the current decks in a game.
+SETUP: Two new decks, each with different colored backs, to replace the current decks.

 SIDE POT: A separate pot formed when one or more players are all in.

 SHORT BUY: A buy-in that is less than the required minimum buy-in.